wgy1027/postFireSeverityAssessment/english/Young-Sheldon-S01E01.md

 - you're going to high school tomorrow.
 - I am.

-You're going to have to find someone else  to torment on the playground.
+YOUNG SHELDON: You're going to have to find someone else  to torment on the playground.

 "Torment"?

-(sighs) It means to maliciously harass.
+YOUNG SHELDON: (sighs) It means to maliciously harass.

 "Her ass"? (chuckles)

 That's funny.

-Well, this was nice.
+YOUNG SHELDON: Well, this was nice.

 Hey, doofus!

 (squawks)

-Mom!
+YOUNG SHELDON: Mom!

 - Good girl.

-- Mom!
+YOUNG SHELDON: Mom!

 MARY: What am I supposed to do?
 His feet are growing.